tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 ## `tinydrive.controls.start`

-Start is similar to pick and browse, the main difference is that method doesn't have a way of closing the dialog by the user.
+Start is similar to pick and browse, the main difference is that users do not have a way of closing the dialog with this method.
 This can be useful when you want to launch {{site.cloudfilemanager}} from an url where there is no application to insert the files into.
-This might be useful when you want to launch {{site.cloudfilemanager}} from an url but not part of a bigger application.
-For a complete list of available settings to pass in to this method check the [Picker settings](#pickersettings) section in this page.
+This might be useful when you want to launch {{site.cloudfilemanager}} from an url but not as part of a bigger application.
+A [Control Object](#controlobject) is returned which control the {{site.cloudfilemanager}} lifecycle, which it no longer does by itself.
+For a complete list of available settings to pass in to this method see [Picker settings](#pickersettings).

 ### Example: Using `tinydrive.controls.start`